content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/questions.md

-1. The most basic control flow statement supported by the Java programming language is the \__\_ statement.
+1)The most basic control flow statement supported by the Java programming language is the \__\_ statement.

-2. The \__\_ statement allows for any number of possible execution paths.
+2)The \__\_ statement allows for any number of possible execution paths.

-3. The \_*\_ statement is similar to the while statement, but evaluates its expression at the \_*\_ of the loop.
+3)The \_*\_ statement is similar to the while statement, but evaluates its expression at the \_*\_ of the loop.

-4. How do you write an infinite loop using the for statement?
+4)How do you write an infinite loop using the for statement?

-5. How do you write an infinite loop using the while statement?
+5)How do you write an infinite loop using the while statement?

-6. How Can You Exit From a Loop?
+6)How Can You Exit From a Loop?

-7. Consider the following code.
+7)Consider the following code.

 if (aNumber \>= 0)